Rare works of famed photographers expected to get record prices at auction

 "(It) is one of Edward Weston's finest and most important nudes, yet very little-known," according to Christie's.

-The collector, who is based in South America, and his art advisor, Jill Rose, put together a 'wish list' of works by elite photographers who had made an enormous contribution to modern art and assembled the collection from 1979 to the late 1990s.
+The collector, who is based in South America, and his art advisor, Jill Rose, put together a 'wish list' of works by elite photographers who had made an enormous contribution to modern art.

 "They felt they should choose photographers who had taken on board the messages of this sort of revolutionary art, and had run with it and were informing fellow artists, and had an effect on future generations.
 And within that they thought of ideal works by each of these artists," Paterson explained.